What is Mental Wellness?

 Be involved in the community with a cause that gives you a sense of purpose, meaning, and satisfaction.
 You will not live twice; now is the time to make the most of your life.
 Be a happy contributor to the community where you are a resident.
 Winston Churchill’s advice is legendary even in our contemporary times.
 He said, “Do what you can, with what you have, where you are.”
 Trust me; the rest will be history!

 Your mental wellness is essential to us at the School of Transformational Leadership.
 We believe that every social transformation begins with the sound mental health of everyone involved in it.
 You don’t have to experience total burnout to bring a change to your neighborhood.
-For that not to happen, we can help you stay on top of your game by participating in our Executive Wellness Leadership program or our On-site Wellness Leadership Day Program, which is a coaching program designed to help those struggling with depression, hopelessness, and meaninglessness of life in a unique transformative environment through faith-based approach intended to address the whole person – emotionally, physically, and spiritually.
+For that not to happen, we can help you stay on top of your game by participating in our Executive Wellness Program or our On-site Wellness Day Program, which is a coaching program designed to help those struggling with depression, hopelessness, and meaninglessness of life in a unique transformative environment through faith-based approach intended to address the whole person – emotionally, physically, and spiritually.
 Contact us, and an enrollment team member will walk you through the specific program that will suit your needs.

 If you are passionate about writing and understand the power to shape culture through writing, please contact us immediately, and our representatives will walk you through how you can join our team of writers at the Africana Leadership Digest.